Irish Unionist Alliance: Foundation

 The Irish Unionist Alliance was founded in 1891 by the members of the Irish Loyal and Patriotic Union (ILPU), which it replaced.
 The ILPU had been established to prevent electoral competition between Liberals and Conservatives in the three southern provinces on a common platform of maintenance of the union.
 The IUA united this movement with unionists in the northern province of Ulster, where unionist sentiment and support was strongest.
 As such, the new party sought to represent unionism on an all-Ireland basis.
-The party's founders hoped that this would coordinate the electoral and lobbying activities of unionist across Ireland.
+The party's founders hoped that this would coordinate the electoral and lobbying activities of unionists across Ireland.
 Prior to 1891, unionists had seen considerable electoral losses across southern Ireland at the hands of the pro-Home Rule Irish Parliamentary Party, founded a decade earlier.
 It was deemed necessary for southern and northern supporters of the Union to more formally unite their efforts.
 At this stage, the majority of unionists in all parts of Ireland were opposed to the Irish Home Rule movement, especially following the collapse of the Irish wing of the Liberal Party.
 The IUA's first leader was the Orangeman and former Conservative MP, Edward James Saunderson.

 1891–1914

 In the House of Commons, the party closely aligned itself with the Conservatives and Liberal Unionists.
 In the 1892 general election the party won 20.6% of the Irish vote and 21 seats.
 In 1893, the party achieved a major success when it joined the Conservatives to defeat the Home Rule Bill.
 In the House of Lords, eighty-six peers affiliated themselves with the Irish Unionist Alliance.
 This high level of support reflected the strong unionist sentiment within Ireland's landed class.
 Unionists in the Lords proved to be instrumental in defeating attempts by the Liberals to introduce Home Rule legislation.
-In the 1900 general election the party won 32.2% of the vote in Ireland.
+In the 1900 general election the party won 32.2% of the vote in Ireland, most of its votes coming from Ulster.

-Throughout the period, members of the IUA campaigned not only in Ireland, but also in Britain alongside the Conservative Party.
+Throughout the period, members of the IUA campaigned not only in Ireland, but also in Great Britain alongside the Conservative Party.
 This was especially the case in the two general elections of 1910.
-In December 1910 the IUA sent 278 workers to British constituencies to assist the Conservative candidates, distributing almost three million leaflets across England.
+In December 1910, the IUA sent 278 workers to British constituencies to assist the Conservative candidates, distributing almost three million leaflets across England.
 It was during that this time that a large number of Conservative MPs married into Irish Southern Unionist families.

 Despite early hopes among some unionists that the IUA would expand the unionist presence across Ireland, the party failed to make any major electoral gains in the six subsequent general elections.
-In the south of Ireland the IUA consistently won only the double seat representing the graduates of Dublin University, and a couple of the Dublin seats would occasionally fall to them.
+In the south of Ireland, the IUA consistently won only the double seat representing the graduates of Dublin University, and a couple of the Dublin seats would occasionally fall to them.
 The party also won a surprise victory in Galway City in 1900.
 In local elections, the party maintained a geographically broader representation, although failed to win many new voters.
 Unlike in Ulster, the anti-Home Rulers were a scattered minority.